JamesBullen/Link-Scraper/README.md

 - Jest

 ### Installation
 Simply place the folder on the device you wish to run it on.
-Where you place will effect the file path

 ### Executing program
 - npm run start <website URL> (for WSL)